Carbon Budgeting for Business Travel

 A Carbon Budget Scenario Model

 This Excel file lets you see how different goals affect a travel program's key metrics, including total carbon emissions, total spend, average ticket price, average CO2 per trip, and average CO2 per employee.
 Users can choose tabs that reflect USD, GBP, or EUR currencies.
+Version 1.2 includes the Carbon Temperature metric.

 The Cabin Class Fallacy